jewellrhyan/jewellrhyan/README.md

 ## About Me

-🎓 Bachelor's degree in Computer Science with a specialization in Intelligent Systems from UC Irvine.
+🎓 Bachelor's degree in Computer Science with a specialization in Intelligent Systems from UC Irvine

-🌟 Skilled in responsive web design and cross-browser compatibility.
+🌟 Skilled in responsive web design and cross-browser compatibility

-🚀 Enthusiastic about exploring new technologies and implementing best practices in web development.
+🚀 Enthusiastic about exploring new technologies and implementing best practices in web development

 ## Skills Stack